Shopping for BBQ Gear? Start Here!

 You can make roast beef from many cuts on the steer, but here’s how to make a fine roast beef by taking a lesson from the Pit Beef cooks in Baltimore.

 The meat is a large hunk of beef, often from the rump, often top round, sometimes bottom round, and sometimes sirloin.
 It is rubbed with a savory spice and herb mix, usually cooked until it is dark and crispy on the outside and rare inside, sliced thin across the grain so there is a narrow crusty ring of flavor from the exterior in every bite.
-Then it is heaped on a roll or rye bread.
-You can usually order your preferred doneness since the edges and tapered sections are cooked more and are less red.
+Then it sits on a roll or rye bread.
+You can usually order your preferred doneness since the edges and tapered sections cook more and are less red.
 Cooks will often throw slices back on the fire if you don’t want yours rare.

 Because the roasts typically used are from the rump and are very lean, they can be tough.
-Baltimore restaurants machine slice the meat very thin to make it easier to chew, but you can make it tender by cooking it lower and slower than the high speed operations.
+Baltimore restaurants machine slice the meat very thin to make it easier to chew.
+But, you can make it tender by cooking it lower and slower than the high speed operations.
 Low and slow melts the connective tissues that surround the meat fibers (see my article on meat science).
 Still, if you use one of the cheaper roasts from the rump, it is absolutely essential that you cut across the grain and shave the slices paper thin.

 pit beef roast